RedisLabs/redislabs-docs/content/rs/administering/designing-production/synchronizing-clocks.md

 To avoid problems with internal cluster communications that can impact your data integrity, make sure that the clocks on all of the cluster nodes are synchronized using Chrony and/or NTP.

-When you install Redis Enterprise Software (RS), the install script checks if Chrony or NTP is running.
+When you install Redis Enterprise Software, the install script checks if Chrony or NTP is running.
 If they are not, the installation process asks for permission to configure a scheduled Cron job.
 This should make sure that the node's clock is always synchronized.